 Setting SMART Goals for Weight Loss

-When setting weight loss goals, the SMART method is key.
+The SMART method is key when setting weight loss goals.
 It turns vague ideas into clear steps.
-This method makes sure your goals are Specific, Measurable, Achievable, and Relevant to your life.
+This method ensures that your goals are Specific, Measurable, Achievable, and Relevant to your life.
 Let’s explore how each part helps your plan.

 Specific: Defining Your Objectives